thomas-villagers/16-segment-display/README.md

 16-segment-display
 ==================

-This is still work in progress ...
+This is still work in progress ... so please don't expect super clean code or completeness.

 Demo: